PabloMansanet/panku/README.md

 ## Multiple object instances:
-If you require multiple instances of the same class, you can use COLLECTION(N, Class, Deps...) in place of DEPENDENCY(Class, Deps...).
+If you require multiple instances of the same class, you can use COLLECTION(N, Class, Deps...) in place of INSTANCE(Class, Deps...).
 You will have to supply N constructor functions of the form:

 ```c++